 The main port on Sipan is Sudurad, a sleepy village stretched along the harbour dominated by the 16th-century castle of the wealthy Stijepović-Skočibuha family from Dubrovnik.
 Sudurad is connected by road to Sipanska luka, a larger town around 5km away.
 The island is small enough to get around easily by bike, which are easy to rent from either Sipanska or Sudurad and one-way rentals are possible.
 On the road between Sudurad and Sipanska luka, you can't miss the gothic Rector's Palace and ruins of archbishop's palaces.

 When you arrive in to the port you’ll be welcomed by little stalls selling beers on the beach.
 There are many small pebble beaches with taverns where the seafood is the best you’ll eat!

 Second in size and best known for its sandy beaches, it is located between Šipan and Koločep islands.
 With lush gardens and beaches, Lopud is one of the most developed islands for tourism in the Dubrovnik region.

-It is the closest island to Dubrovnik, located 5 kilometres (3 miles) from the Dubrovnik harbour at Gruž.
-It is a green island with an abundance of olive groves and gardens filled with oranges and lemons, with beautiful beaches it is one of the more popular excursion destinations from Dubrovnik.
+The closest island to Dubrovnik, located just 5 kilometres (3 miles) from the Dubrovnik harbour at Gruž.
+It is a green island with an abundance of olive groves and gardens filled with oranges and lemons, and its beautiful beaches make it a popular day trip destination.

 There are two settlements on Kolocep, Donje Celo and Gornje Celo, one on the east coast and the other on the west, and they are connected by a windy road through olive groves and gardens.
-Many remnants of old architecture have been preserved, and are dispersed throughout the island (an old pre-Romantic chapel, ruins of the basilica, summer homes, guard tower and more).
+Many remnants of the old architecture have been preserved, and are dispersed throughout the island (an old pre-Romantic chapel, ruins of the basilica, summer homes, guard tower and more).